General Practice Immunisation Incentive (GPII)

 Changes to practice circumstances may have an effect on eligibility for the GPII outcomes payment or affect the payment calculation.

-The practice must advise Medicare Australia, in writing, of any changes to practice arrangements by the relevant ‘point in time’ date or within 14 calendar days, whichever date is earliest.
+The practice must advise Medicare, in writing, of any changes to practice arrangements by the relevant ‘point in time’ date or within 14 calendar days, whichever date is earliest.

 Practice Incentives Program

 Adelaide SA 5001